-66 In more recent years, the potentially important role of surface drag in supercell dynamics and 67 tornadogenesis has received increased interest in the severe storm research community.
-68 Schenkman et al. (2014) (hereafter S14) analyzed tornadogenesis processes within a 50-m 69 simulation obtained earlier in Xue et al. (2014), which assimilated Doppler radar and other 70 observations from the 8 May 2003 tornado case in Oklahoma.
-This study was one of the first 71 realistic tornado simulations employing realistic, heterogeneous environmental conditions that 72 include full model physics including surface friction; most earlier tornado modeling studies used 73 horizontally homogeneous environmental conditions defined by a single sounding, and surface 74 friction was not considered.
-Individual trajectory budgets were analyzed for parcels entering two 75 different tornadoes produced by the simulated storm.
-These budgets showed drag to play a 76 dominant role in generating horizontal vorticity which was ultimately tilted into the vertical and 77 stretched within the tornadoes.
-Specifically, drag generated large horizontal vorticity within an 78 RFD momentum surge (environmental inflow) in the first (second) simulated tornado.
-The 79 dominance of frictional1 vorticity for trajectories entering the first tornado suggests the possibility 80 that even when large baroclinic vorticity is available in close proximity to a developing vortex, 81 there may be some cases in which frictional vorticity is nonetheless an important source.
+In more recent years, the potentially important role of surface drag in supercell dynamics and tornadogenesis has received increased interest in the severe storms research community.
+Schenkman et al. (2014, hereafter S14) analyzed tornadogenesis processes within a 50-m simulation obtained earlier in Xue et al. (2014), which assimilated Doppler radar and other observations from the 8 May 2003 tornado case in Oklahoma.
+This study was one of the first realistic tornado simulations employing realistic heterogeneous environmental conditions with full model physics including surface friction; most earlier tornado modeling studies used horizontally homogeneous environmental conditions defined by a single sounding, and surface friction was not considered.
+Individual trajectory budgets were analyzed for parcels entering two different tornadoes produced by the simulated storm.
+These budgets showed drag to play a dominant role in generating horizontal vorticity, which was ultimately tilted into the vertical and stretched within the tornadoes.
+Specifically, drag generated large horizontal vorticity within an RFD momentum surge (environmental inflow) in the first (second) simulated tornado.
+The dominance of frictional vorticity for trajectories entering the first tornado suggests the possibility that even when large baroclinic vorticity is available in close proximity to a developing vortex, there may be some cases in which frictional vorticity is nonetheless an important source.